 - Look legit

 But what if your contract doesn’t do any of those things?
 And what type of contract do you need based on the relationship you’re going to be having with the other party involved?

 That wouldn’t be good ; )

-The problem is if you’re using a contract that isn’t tailored to you and your business, it may not actually cover you.
+The problem is if you’re using a contract that isn’t tailored to you and your business, it may not be a legally binding contract and it might not actually cover you.

-I see this a TON when you use free contracts, contracts your school provided, or those you “borrowed” from a friend.
+I see this a TON with small business owners, when you use free contracts, contracts your school provided, or those you “borrowed” from a friend.